fitsum-asrat/alx-pre_course/README.md

-This is the first directory
+This is the third directory change
+And it is the last to update the readme.md file